What Lovers Do

-"What Lovers Do" is a song by American band Maroon 5 featuring American singer SZA.
+"What Lovers Do" is a song by American band Maroon 5 featuring singer SZA.
 It was released on August 30, 2017, as the third single from the band's sixth studio album Red Pill Blues (2017).
 The song contains an interpolation of the 2016 song "Sexual" by Neiked featuring Dyo, therefore Victor Rådström, Dyo and Elina Stridh are credited as songwriters.
+The song received positive reviews, particularly for its catchy, funky sound and the chemistry between the two artists.

 Background and release

 After extensive touring in support of their fifth studio album V (2014), Maroon 5 began the writing and recording sessions for their sixth studio album.
 On October 12, 2016, the band released the tropical house single "Don't Wanna Know", featuring American rapper Kendrick Lamar.
 Another single, entitled "Cold", featuring American rapper Future, was released on February 14, 2017.
 Both songs later appeared in the deluxe and Japanese editions of Red Pill Blues.
-In August 2017, videos and Snapchats from the lead singer Adam Levine revealed that the group was recording the music video for "What Lovers Do", with SZA.

-On August 26, 2017, the name "What Lovers Do" and cover art for the track were revealed on the online media knowledge base website Genius.
 The band later announced with the single's release date on August 30.